Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 1: Gaps continue to remain between sub-populations, including special education, low social economic status, Hispanic, and African-American students Root Cause: Gaps continue from primary instruction.
-In addition, STAAR expectations have increased while we also have a higher number of students with special needs and limited English proficiency.
-To solve this, teachers should receive additional training on special populations and additional tutoring will be offered.
+Root Cause: STAAR expectations continue to increase, while we also have a higher number of students with special needs and limited English proficiency.
+To solve this, teachers should receive additional training on special populations and additional, targeted tutoring will be offered.

 Problem Statement 2: Changes in the TEKS and curriculum, as well as changes to the state assessment, harm consistency in instructional delivery from year to year, hindering academic progress.
-Root Cause: The state continually makes changes to curriculum and instructional expectations.
-To solve this, teachers should continue to receive training on updates and strategies aligned to new expectations.

 Staff Recruitment and Retention